-Hail is one of the biggest causes of weather related roof and home damage, especially in Colorado.
-Severe hail damage can warrant a roof or door repair, or even replacement.
-The latter can be handled with a Plastpro model, and is relatively easy to repair, but the same cannot be said of roof damage.
+When it comes to hail damage in Colorado Springs and other cities across Colorado usually suffer badly.
+That’s right, hail is one of the biggest causes of weather related roof and home damage in Colorado.
+Severe hail damage can warrant a roof or door repair, or even replacement in extreme cases.
 Although hailstorms can be destructive to a roof, the amount of damage can vary greatly.
 Below are some factors that impact the severity of a hailstorm, as well as a guide on how to identify hail damage to different types of shingles and roofing materials.

 - Wind – During a hailstorm, wind direction and speed can affect the severity of the hail impacts.

 - Hailstone size – The size and density of hailstones can affect the degree of damage.
 A hailstone can be as large as a softball, or as small as a pea.
 But, even the smaller hailstones can cause severe damage to your roof.

 - Building materials – Building material absorbs hail differently.
 For example, hail can cause puncture aluminum siding, gutters or asphalt shingles.
 Alternatively, softball-sized hailstones can blow holes all the way through roof decks.
 The age and condition of a roof can also affect the degree of damage.

 - Surrounding Elements – The position of adjacent structures and vegetation like trees, fences, or neighboring homes can reduce the ability of hail to cause damage.

 How to Know You Have Roof Hail Damage